yog3shmandg3/yog3shmandg3.github.io/_posts/2018-03-31-hello-world.md

   </a>
 </div>

-> Caption of the picture
+> Testing quotes as caption of the picture

 Fusce pulvinar, est at interdum vehicula, est urna eleifend odio, ut mattis lorem mi quis libero.

+1. Donec vitae
+2. Elit
+ Pellentesque placerat pretium quam nec vel velit et neque tempus elementum.
+Sed ultricies tortor vel purus molestie, a iaculis ante cursus.

+ Fusce ex dui, pulvinar _at quam_ vel

+ tristique tincidunt ex.
+In ac molestie ante.
+Morbi a sem at est aliquet sodales.
+3. Feugiat sapien condimentum

+ Cras et eros ut risus lacinia tincidunt.
+In erat justo

+ Varius vitae dignissim mattis, auctor id arcu.
+Donec tempus lacinia malesuada.
+In hac habitasse platea dictumst.
+Etiam odio dolor, congue eget laoreet eget, eleifend vel velit.
+Ut vitae venenatis massa.

-Donec vitae elit feugiat sapien condimentum posuere quis a ex.
+Posuere quis a ex.

+1. Crack three eggs over a bowl.

+ Now, you're going to want to crack the eggs in such a way that you don't make a mess.

+ If you _do_ make a mess, use a towel to clean it up!

+2. Pour a gallon of milk into the bowl.

+ Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

 ### Pragraph 2.1 {#paragraph2-1}